Kostas-F/coursera-github-pages/README.md

 10. Moved site to root after reinstalling the gems I wrongly removed.
 This version does not use the github pages gem
 11. Followed instrictions in the gemfile and now it does not work locally.
 Trying pages
 12. Pages semi-worked but things were broken.
 Ran bundle add webrick and it seems to have helped when running with bundle exec
+13. The above seemed to be problems with my repo name.
+I tried to reserve my `<username>.github.io` page but it seems to have broken stuff.
+Reverted to that name and things are as expected.